Employment assignments

 • Earned a fixed monthly salary of at least SGD 30,000 on average over the past five years in Singapore

-• Started and is operating a Singapore-based company that employs at least five locals, each earning a fixed monthly salary of at least SGD 5,000 (pegged to the EP minimum qualifying salary)
+• Started and is operating a Singapore-based company that employs at least five locals, each earning a fixed monthly salary of at least the prevailing Employment Pass minimum qualifying salary

 EntrePass

-The EntrePass holder must be actively involved in the operations of the Singapore company or business.
-When submitting the EntrePass application, the applicant must not have registered the business with the Accounting and Corporate Regulatory Authority for longer than six months.
+An EntrePass holder must be actively involved in the operations of the Singapore business.
+At the time of application, the applicant must have started, or intend to start, a private limited company registered with the Accounting and Corporate Regulatory Authority (ACRA), in which the applicant holds at least a 30% shareholding, and which is venturebacked or owns innovative technologies.

 Applicants must also fulfill at least one of the following requirements: